 - Dr Eewei Lim Rehabilitation Medicine Consultant

-- Dr David Bettany Child and Adolescent Psychiatrist
+- Dr Helen Temperton Child & Adolescent Psychiatrist

 Referrals to the Paediatric Rehabilitation Service are accepted for children and adolescents living throughout New Zealand up to 15 years of age.
 Adolescents aged between 15 and 18 who are still at school can be referred for consultation.
 Paediatricians, Medical and Surgical Specialists and ACC Support Coordinators and Case Managers can refer to the service.

 Rehabilitation services are provided for patients with the following conditions: